Declan O'Keeffe: Senior

 In 2000 Kerry overcame Cork in the Munster semi-final.
 The win seen O'Keeffe line out in his fifth Munster final and a repeat of 1997 against Clare.
 A 3–15 to 0–08 win seen him pick up his fourth Munster title.
 The All-Ireland semi-final would see Kerry face Armagh.
-The sides couldn't be separated an played out a trilling 2-11 each draw.
+The sides couldn't be separated and played out a 2-11 each draw.
 The replay would be another classic as extra time was needed before OKeeffe and co ran out winners 2–15 to 1–15.
 O'Keefee lined out in his second All-Ireland final as Kerry faced Galway.
 Like the semi-final the team couldn't be separated and played out a 0-14 each draw.
 In the replay O'Keeffe picked up his second All-Ireland title after a 0–17 to 1–10 win.
 He also won his second All-Star award.

 In 2001 wins over Tipperary and Limerick seen O'Keeffe line out in yet another Munster final.
 A 0–19 to 1–13 win seen him pick up his fifth Munster title.
-In the first year of the back door Kerry faced old fous Dublin in the Quarter Final.
+In the first year of the back door Kerry faced old fous Dublin in the quarter-final.
 The sides played out an exciting 1-14 each draw in Thurles.
-Kerry faced into the All Ireland semi-final in confident mood when they faced Meath, who themselves had needed a replay to overcome Westmeath in their Quarter-Final tie.
+Kerry faced into the All Ireland semi-final in confident mood when they faced Meath, who themselves had needed a replay to overcome Westmeath in their quarter-final tie.
 Meath ran out easy winners on a 2–14 to 0–05 scoreline, a result that was Kerry's heaviest championship defeat.